-Furthermore, Yes We Cannibal is located on a kind of social fault-line with multi-million dollar homes and businesses itchy for gentrification on one side and disinvested working class homes on the other.
-In order to protect the kind of radical inclusivity on which art and imagination depend, we are resolutely committed to keeping all of our events free – we have no paywall.
+Yes We Cannibal is located on Government Street, a kind of fault-line between multi-million dollar investment on one side and a long-disinvested poor and working class community on the other.
+From our inception, we committed to remaining entirely free in order to protect the radical inclusivity on which art depends and provide an alternative to gentrification.

-Over the course of our own lives, they have been profoundly affirming and transformative and we passionately believe in their importance.
+Over the course of our own lives, various experimental spaces have been profoundly affirming and transformative for us.
+We believe passionately in their importance.
 Some of these, past and present, include:

 - Rhizome DC (Washington DC)